Salzburg-SoCraTes-Community/association/README.md

 - chat or email with us via our Meetup Page, or
 - join our [Discord server](https://discord.gg/pCWUN24tdw).

+If you want to be an active member of our association (Vereinsmitglied) feel free to send us a request to join (Beitrittserklärung) by forwarding [this form](./statuten/Beitrittserklaerung.pdf) to one existing association-member

 ## Sponsorship and Support

 Most importantly: all of our Meetups are free for all attendees!